zacksiri/zacksiri/README.md

 + 📈 Investment Management
 + 💰 FinTech / Banking Engine

 I've solved many kind of problems.
-I'm usually a part of the beginning of a company.
-I'm used to building products and leading teams with very minimal resources.
+I'm usually a part of the beginning of a company as a result I usually get hired as a CTO.
+I'm used to getting my hands dirty building products and leading teams with very minimal resources.
 I'm great at taking things from MVP to scaling to hundreds of thousands of users.

 I've built APIs, front-ends, back-ends, platforms, infrastructures, worked a lot with databases writing complex queries, application performance tuning, all in the spirit of improving the lives of people that use my products.